Technologies and Security Challenges in Metaverse: Metaverse

-The Metaverse must be immersive to provide consumers with the best virtual experience \cite{meta-privacy-survey:wang2022survey, han2010user}.
+\myparait{Immersiveness:} The Metaverse must be immersive to provide consumers with the best virtual experience \cite{meta-privacy-survey:wang2022survey, han2010user}.
 The term immersive means realistic, i.e., content in the Metaverse is sufficiently realistic for the users \cite{han2010user}.
-Immersive realism is another term that is commonly used to refer to immersive Metaverse systems.
-Such realism in the virtual world allows users to sense their presence in virtual spaces through sensory perception and expressions.
+Immersive realism is another term that commonly refers to immersive Metaverse systems.
+Such realism in the virtual world allows users to sense their presence in virtual spaces.
 The Metaverse offers immersive environments through technologies such as virtual reality (VR) and augmented reality (AR), creating a sense of presence and realism.